-Enasidenib in Treating Participants with IDH2-Mutant Myeloid Cancers after Stem Cell Transplant
+Enasidenib in Treating Patients with IDH2-Mutant Myeloid Cancers after Stem Cell Transplant

 - Pathologically confirmed diagnosis of IDH2-mutant acute myeloid leukemia (AML), myelodysplastic syndrome (MDS) or chronic myelomonocytic leukemia (CMML) * IDH2 mutations will include any IDH2 R140 or R172 alterations * Eligibility and enrollment will be based on local IDH2 mutational testing performed at any center.
 The presence of an IDH2 mutation at the time of initial diagnosis or any other time thereafter is necessary and sufficient.
 The presence of an IDH2 mutation at time of enrollment is not necessary for the purposes of eligibility

 - Will undergo first allogeneic hematopoietic stem cell transplantation (HSCT) for their malignancy.
 Conditioning may have been either conventional myeloablative (MAC) or reduced intensity conditioning (RIC)

 - HSCT Donor will be one of the following: * 5/6 or 6/6 (human leukocyte antigen [HLA]-A, B, DR) matched related donor * 7/8 or 8/8 (HLA-A, B, DR, C) matched unrelated donor.
 Matching in the unrelated setting must be at the allele level * Haploidentical related donor, defined as >= 3/6 (HLA-A, B, DR) matched * >= 4/6 (HLA-A, B, DR) umbilical cord blood (UCB).
 Matching in the UCB setting is at the antigen level.
 Recipients may receive either one or two UCB units.
 In the case of 2 UCB units, both units must have been at least 4/6 matched with the recipient